brettjrea/Armhf_ChromeOS_Crouton_Ubuntu_Wordpress_Apache_MySql/README.md

 # Chromebook-Crouton-Ubuntu-18.04-LAMP
 Instructions and files for an Ubuntu 18.04 based LAMP stack for crouton.
-Created from a need to have a development environment on a chromebook with ARM processor, but should work anywhere crouton does.
+Created from a desire to have a development environment on a chromebook with ARM processor, but should work anywhere crouton does.

 ## The following instructions are written and depend on the repositories files being found in the ~/Downloads folder.